openaps/docs/docs/Setup/rpi.md

 Input your home wifi next: `wpa_passphrase "<my_SSID_home>" "<my_home_network_password>" >> /etc/wpa_supplicant/wpa_supplicant.conf` (and hit enter)<br><br>
 4. **Testing SSH Access**
 <br><br>*Windows:* Make sure that the computer is connected to the same WiFi router that the RPi2 is using.
 Download PuTTY [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
-Hostname is `pi@raspberrypi.lan` and default password for the user `pi` is `raspberry`.
+Hostname is `pi@raspberrypi.local` and default password for the user `pi` is `raspberry`.
 The port should be set to 22 (by default), and the connection type should be set to SSH.
 Click `Open` to initiate the SSH session.
 <br>*Mac OS X:* Make sure that the computer is connected to the same WiFi router that the RPi2 is using.
 <br>  Open Terminal and enter this command: